cathmac/Sprott/DATA-5000/Project-proposal.md

 6. Deployment [12]
    - Code the model in Python and store it on GitHub
    - Deploy the model using Amazon SageMaker
+## 7. Timeline
+The project will be completed by December 8, 2024, to align with course requirements.